itteco/iframely/docs/LINKS.md

 	 }

 At times, Iframely will return `html` attribute instead of `href`.
 For example, for Twitter and Facebook Statuses, or elsewhere with very specific  embed codes.

+## Hosted widgets

+A foreword before we go further with `links`: if you are using [Cloud API](http://iframe.ly), Iframely will also give you a simple `html` field to use as embed code in API response.

+It is possible to do so in Cloud API, as we also offer hosted wigets there, and may proxy each frame view.
+It is helpful if you want to quickly handle SSL, iOS-Flash and autoplay issues.

+If you opt to rely on our `html` field, we suggest you check the functional `rels` before using the code to see if the use cases fit your app.

 ## Functional Rels